The Wizarding World of Harry Potter (Universal Orlando Resort)

-The Wizarding World of Harry Potter is a themed area spanning two theme parks—Islands of Adventure and Universal Studios Florida—at the Universal Orlando Resort in Orlando, Florida.
-The area is themed to the Harry Potter media franchise, adapting elements from the film series and novels by J. K. Rowling.
-The Wizarding World of Harry Potter was designed by Universal Creative from an exclusive license with Warner Bros.
-Entertainment.
+The Wizarding World of Harry Potter is a themed area spanning three theme parks—Universal Islands of Adventure, Universal Studios Florida and Universal Epic Universe—at the Universal Orlando Resort in Orlando, Florida.
+The area is themed to the Harry Potter media franchise, adapting elements from the film series and novels by J. K. Rowling, in partnership with Warner Bros.
+Entertainment under an exclusive license agreement.
+The Wizarding World of Harry Potter was well received and significantly boosted attendance at the resort.

-The first phase was officially announced for Islands of Adventure on May 31, 2007, and after a two-and-a-half-year construction period, the area officially opened to the public on June 18, 2010.
-The area's flagship ride is Harry Potter and the Forbidden Journey, which exists within a re-creation of Hogwarts School of Witchcraft and Wizardry.
-It takes riders on a journey through Harry Potter's wizarding world.
-The Wizarding World of Harry Potter also contains Flight of the Hippogriff, a family roller coaster, and formerly included Dragon Challenge, a pair of inverted roller coasters, which was replaced in 2019 by a new roller coaster, Hagrid's Magical Creatures Motorbike Adventure.
-The area also features a re-creation of Hogsmeade containing many gift shops and restaurants from the novels including Dervish and Banges, Honeydukes, Ollivanders, Zonko's Joke Shop (though it houses Honeydukes), the Three Broomsticks, and the Hog's Head.
+The first phase of planning was officially announced for Islands of Adventure on May 31, 2007, and after a two-and-a-half-year construction period, the area opened to the public on June 18, 2010.
+Among the area's flagship rides is Harry Potter and the Forbidden Journey, a dark ride that takes riders on a journey in and around Hogwarts School of Witchcraft and Wizardry.
+The area is a re-creation of Hogsmeade and also features Hagrid's Magical Creatures Motorbike Adventure, a multiple-launch steel roller coaster, and Flight of the Hippogriff, a family coaster.
+There are gift shops and restaurants from the novels including Dervish and Banges, Honeydukes, Ollivanders, the Three Broomsticks, and more.

-The second phase was initially announced on December 6, 2011, as a significant expansion of the existing Wizarding World of Harry Potter.
-On May 8, 2013, it was officially announced that a substantial portion of phase two would be constructed in the adjacent Universal Studios Florida theme park with a full scale working replica of the Hogwarts Express taking guests between the two lands.
-This phase's flagship ride is Harry Potter and the Escape from Gringotts, a 3D dark ride/simulator based on Gringotts Bank, the wizarding bank that appears in the book and film series.
-Its design is similar to Transformers: The Ride and the Amazing Adventures of Spider-Man rides but built on a roller coaster track.
-The remaining features are themed around London and Diagon Alley.
-Diagon Alley officially opened on July 8, 2014.
+The second phase was a significant expansion, and a substantial portion of construction occurred in the adjacent Universal Studios Florida theme park.
+The expanded area opened as Diagon Alley on July 8, 2014, themed to the London-based area from the book and film series.
+Harry Potter and the Escape from Gringotts, an indoor steel coaster that utilizes motion-based 3D effects, highlights the expansion along with the Hogwarts Express train ride, which transports guests between the two lands.
+Both Hogsmeade and Diagon Alley host a number of live events, interactive shows, as well as themed food and beverage items including the well-known Butterbeer-flavored offerings to provide an immersive experience for guests.
+A third phase featuring attractions from the 1920s wizarding Paris set in the Fantastic Beasts film series and the 1990s British Ministry of Magic opened in 2025.